nextgeniuspro/hs-dc/README.md

-# High Seize — a port for desktop and Dreamcast
+# High Seize — a port for PC and Sega Dreamcast

 Native re-implementation of *High Seize* (RedLynx, N-Gage) for the desktop and the Sega Dreamcast.
 Internal port name: **blackbeard**.